Volunteer with us to help bats and biodiversity

 all the extra information you need before arriving.

-Of course feel free to email Richard our dedicated volunteer coordinator with any questions on email@example.com
+Of course feel free to email Richard our dedicated volunteer coordinator with any questions at firstname.lastname@example.org

 - Duration: 2 to 6 weeks (longer stays are also possible, please get in touch)